DrewNaylor/Retiled/README.md

     - To run RetiledStart, run `dotnet "RetiledStart/RetiledStart/bin/Debug/net5.0/RetiledStart.dll"`
     - To run RetiledSearch, run `dotnet "RetiledSearch/RetiledSearch/bin/Debug/net5.0/RetiledSearch.dll"`
     - You may need to specify where `dotnet` is located, in case it's somewhere like your home folder.
+    - Running Python/QML-based apps requires installing the relevant packages as described in the `Building` section, then for PyRetiledSearch:
+      - `cd` into `Retiled/RetiledSearch/PyRetiledSearch`
+      - Run `python main.py`

 ## Video demos